akhadangi/EM-net/README.md

 # EMstellar
-This repository is official implementation of "EM-net: Deep learning for electron microscopy image segmentation" on Google Colab.
+This repository is official implementation of [**EM-net: Deep learning for electron microscopy image segmentation**](https://www.biorxiv.org/content/10.1101/2020.02.03.933127v1) on Google Colab.

 ---